-In addition to firefighting staff, there is an urgent need for fire prevention wing for inspection, awareness generation, and training for schools, hospitals, high-rise buildings, govt. offices, public buildings etc., so that recurrence of the fire incidences similar to that at the Advance Medical Research Institute (AMRI), Kolkata, in terms of their magnitude and frequency can be reduced.
-Accordingly, to support Dy.
-Director, A&N Fire Services, additional officers at the levels of Chief Fire Officers (CFO), Dy Chief Fire Officers (Dy-CFO), Division Officers (DO), and Assistant Divisional Officer (ADO) have been recommended (for details, please refer to section 12.4.1.2).
+In addition to fire fighting staff, there is an urgent need for fire prevention wing for inspection, awareness generation, and training for schools, colleges, hospitals, shopping malls, cinema halls, high-rise buildings, industries, govt. offices, public buildings etc., need further strengthening, so that recurrence of the fire incidences similar to that at the Advance Medical Research Institute (AMRI), Kolkata, in terms of their magnitude and frequency can be reduced.
+Accordingly, to support ADGP-cum-Director, Tripura Fire Services, additional officers at the levels of Director (Technical), Chief Fire Officers (CFO), Dy Chief Fire Officers (Dy-CFO), Division Fire Officers (DFO), and Assistant Divisional Fire Officer (ADFO) have been recommended (for details, please refer to section 40.2.2).

-Fire Station, District and UT Levels Report Generation
+Fire Station, District and State Level Report Generation

-The detailed report of Operational Fire Station, district and UT levels for fire infrastructure and gap analysis is also available through Fire Decision Support System (FDSS), which can generate report for each Operational Fire Station, district, and UT level reports at the click of a button.
+The detailed report of Operational Fire Stations, district and State levels for fire infrastructure and gap analysis is also available through the Fire Decision Support System (FDSS), which can generate reports for each Operational Fire Station, district, and State level at the click of a button.

-Roadmap for Investment and Financial plan for next 10 years
+Roadmap for Investment and Financial Plan for next 10 years

-The other tasks include the development of Investment and financial plan, Institutional assessment & capacity building plan along with a Fire Decision Support System (FDSS).
-As detailed in section 12.5, the detailed investment and financial plan at district level includes estimation of capital cost for infrastructure cost, firefighting and rescue vehicles, and specialized fire and communication equipment.
-The recurring expenditure cost includes fire personnel cost depending upon pay-scales at various levels; staff uniform cost, and personal protective equipment (PPE); annual vehicle and specialized equipment maintenance cost, petrol, diesel, and lubricant (PDL); building maintenance; office and training expenses etc. The detailed roadmap and investment plan (section 12.6) for the next 10-years includes both capital and recurring expenditures.
-Thus, RMSI analysis estimates a total investment of about Rs.1,072 Crores spread over a period of 10 years for A&N Fire Services including inflationary factors and after filling the gaps for both operational and proposed urban and rural Fire Stations.
+The other tasks include the development of Investment and Financial Plan, Institutional Assessment & Capacity Building Plan along with a Fire Decision Support System (FDSS).
+As detailed in section 40.5, the detailed investment and financial plan at district level includes estimation of capital cost for infrastructure cost, fire fighting and rescue vehicles, and specialized fire and communication equipment.
+The recurring expenditure cost includes fire personnel cost depending upon pay-scales at various levels; staff uniform cost, and Personal Protective Equipment (PPE); annual vehicle and specialized equipment maintenance cost, petrol, diesel, and lubricant (PDL); building maintenance; office and training expenses etc. The detailed roadmap and investment plan (section 40.5) for the next 10-years includes both capital and recurring expenditures.
+RMSI analysis estimates a total investment of about Rs 1,670 Crores spread over a period of 10 years for Tripura State including inflationary factors and after filling the gaps for both operational and proposed urban and rural Fire Stations.